 The initial freight project prioritization process generated the prioritized projects list.
-The initial prioritized list includes 76 highway projects, 15 freight rail projects, 3 aviation projects, and 28 port projects.
+The initial prioritized list included 76 highway projects, 15 freight rail projects, 3 aviation projects, and 28 port projects.
 Each of the seven MoDOT districts had projects that ranked either "very high" or "high" priority, demonstrating needs across the State.
-These projects are listed in Appendix G.
+These projects are listed in Appendix G. Needs and projects identified after the adoption of Freight On the Move are appended annually to Appendix G in coordination with the STIP development.